Who Is Eligible for a Medicare Supplement Insurance Plan?

 You may be automatically enrolled in Medicare Part A when you turn 65 and it’s premium-free for most people who have worked 10 years or more and paid Medicare taxes.
 In most cases, you’re also automatically enrolled in Medicare Part B, but pay a monthly premium for it.

-What age are you eligible for Medicare Supplement plan?
+What age are you eligible for Medicare Supplement insurance plan?

 In most states, one requirement for Medicare Supplement eligibility may be age.
-Federal law doesn’t require insurance companies to sell Medicare Supplement policies to people under 65.
-If you have ESRD, you may not be able to buy the Medicare Supplement policy you want, or any policy, until you turn 65.
-However, many states require insurance companies to offer at least one kind of Medicare Supplement policy to people under 65 with Medicare.
+Federal law doesn’t require insurance companies to sell Medicare Supplement insurance plans to people under 65.
+If you have ESRD, you may not be able to buy the Medicare Supplement insurance plan you want, or any policy, until you turn 65.
+However, many states require insurance companies to offer at least one kind of Medicare Supplement insurance plan to people under 65 with Medicare.

-Medicare Supplement plan eligibility for people under 65
+Medicare Supplement insurance plan eligibility for people under 65

 Medicare Supplement Open Enrollment Period